UR Dodgeball Rules

 PLAYOFFS- to be eligible for playoffs, participants should play in at least 2 regular season games for their team.
 No ringers allowed!

-THE EVENT COORDINATOR IS RESPONSIBLE FOR THE SAFE AND EFFICIENT RUNNING OF YOUR LEAGUE.
-ANY RULINGS BY THE COORDINATOR ARE TO BE RESPECTED.
+THE ON-SITE STAFF IS RESPONSIBLE FOR THE SAFE AND EFFICIENT RUNNING OF YOUR LEAGUE.
+ANY RULINGS BY THE ON-SITE STAFF ARE TO BE RESPECTED.

 PLEASE REMEMBER THAT DODGEBALL IS A FUN AND SOCIAL SPORT!